 The first school I'm featuring is the Totnes School of Guitar Making in Devon, England.
 The school runs three twelve week courses a year and beginners mix with experienced students.
 Everyone leaves with their chosen guitar project completed.
 The school was established in 1985 and it's started many students on a lifelong interest in guitar making and some, of course, on careers as luthiers.

-Follow this link for a more comprehensive look at the Totnes school and details of
+Follow this link for a more comprehensive look at the Totnes school and details of guitar making schools there.

 I'm investigating guitar building kits and will be adding to this page very soon.
 Meanwhile if you have any experience of how to build a classical guitar from a kit or at a specialist guitar making school then please use the form and let me know about your experiences.

 When shopping for guitar kits, you'll run across those for building guitars, and other classical guitar kits that include finished, ready to play instruments along with a variety of accessories.
 If you don't want to go to the trouble of building your own guitar, this guitar kit is the one for you.

 Fulfill the dream of owning a hand-made classical guitar by making one yourself.
 You don’t have to be a master woodworker to make your own classical guitar.
 There are some really good books and kits that will help you make a guitar that you can proudly use for many years.